Nelson Ku

-Nelson Ku (顧崇廉; 6 June 1931 – 15 January 2007) was a Taiwanese politician and diplomat.
+Nelson Ku (顧崇廉; 6 June 1931 – 15 January 2007) was a Taiwanese politician, diplomat and naval officer.
 He served in the Republic of China Navy from 1954 to 1997, retiring with the rank of admiral.
 He was a member of the Legislative Yuan from 2002 until his death.

 Military career

 Born Shanghai in 1931, Ku attended both the Republic of China Naval Academy and the United States Naval Academy, and entered the Republic of China Navy in 1954.
 He became close to Chen Shui-bian while serving as deputy defense minister between 1993 and 1994.
 As commander of the navy, a post he had assumed in 1994, Ku ended the Advanced Combat System, a program devised in the 1980s by Taiwan to develop a smaller version of the American-made Aegis Combat System.
 During his tenure, Ku reached an agreement with the United States Navy that allowed the Republic of China Navy use of American rescue vessels, if needed.